BFCmath/bfcmath.github.io/_posts/2025-2-6-Are-Vision-Language-Models-learning-effectively.md

 Almost all modern VLMs are leveraging Vision Transformers (ViTs) as their primary image encoder architecture.

 Let's take a look at the ViT:
-+ Treating Images Like Sequences of Words
++ Treating images like sequences of words
 + ViT uses a standard Transformer encoder
 + ViT is trained on a large labeled image data (supervised learning)